 This new version applies the sprint methodology of “working alone together,” by adding in this step of independent work before coming together to collaborate.
-Similar to the updates to the Map, it adds structure where it’s lacking, and has been proven by the team at AJ&Smart to improve results and save time.
+Similar to the updates to the Map, it adds structure where it was lacking, and has been proven by the team at AJ&Smart to improve results and save time.

 7. When you choose the solution you’ll prototype, justify it

 Although a small nuance, this part really stuck out to me.
 Wednesday is Decision Day in a sprint, and it requires a huge team effort to come to a decision that everyone feels confident to move forward with.
 The nuance Jake added here is to have each team member justify why they feel X or Y solution is the one they should prototype and test.

 This will merit some discussion, but it offers everyone the opportunity to explain their choice and perhaps even persuade the Decider if he/she feels differently.
 It also ensures everyone does, in fact, have a justification for their choice—whatever solution your team moves forward with, it should be for a reason.

 8. “Let’s pause this conversation” is a great euphemism

 Team discussions can go on, and on, and on, and…you get the point.
 While the sprint framework sticks to a tight schedule and has processes in place to keep things moving forward, it’s almost inevitable that your team will get stuck on some topic or point of disagreement and spend way too much time trying to talk it out.